St. Joseph’s Missionary - Mill Hill - October 2009

 The wooden staircase to the top didn't look very well looked after so I didn't look to closely at it.
 I noticed on the way down as my fellow explorer traversed the centre of the highest set of stairs it bowed down probably a good three or four centimetres.

-The angle a top the tower.
+The angel at the top of the tower.